astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 ## Clone the project

 Clone the example project from the [Astronomer GitHub](https://github.com/astronomer/use-case-airflow-llm-rag-finance).
 To keep your credentials secure when you deploy this project to your own git repository, make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory.
-You will need to provide your own API key for the [Alpha Vantage API](https://www.alphavantage.co/support/#api-key) (`ALPHAVANTAGE_KEY`) and your own [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) in the `AIRFLOW_CONN_WEAVIATE_TEST` connection and as `OPENAI_API_KEY`.
+You need to provide your own API key for the [Alpha Vantage API](https://www.alphavantage.co/support/#api-key) (`ALPHAVANTAGE_KEY`) and your own [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) in the `AIRFLOW_CONN_WEAVIATE_TEST` connection and as `OPENAI_API_KEY`.

 The repository is configured to spin up and use a local Weaviate instance.
 If you'd like to use an existing Weaviate instance, change the `host` parameter in the `AIRFLOW_CONN_WEAVIATE_TEST` connection in the `.env` file.